 Need to find us?
 Use our map to locate us in the new Experiential Engineering Building.

 Do you have a child who would like to receive a car?

 Fax: Print and fax in this PDF form to 316-978-3984 to the attention of Samantha Corcoran, WSU GoBabyGo.

 Mail: Print and mail in this PDF form to Wichita State University College of Engineering, ATTN Samantha Corcoran, 1845 Fairmount, Wichita, KS 67260.

 Join our new student organization!

-Current WSU Students are welcome to participate in our new registered student organization when it begins in the fall 2017 semester.
+Current WSU Students are welcome to participate in our registered student organization.
 All majors welcome!